ivanpierre/obs-data/Computing/DevOps/Kubernetes/RBAC.md

 # Kubernetes Implementation Of RBAC

-Now that you know what RBAC is and why it needs to be used in any computer system that has valuable resources let’s see how [[Kubernetes]] implements it.
+Now that you know what RBAC is and why it needs to be used in any computer system that has valuable resources let’s see how [[Computing/DevOps/Kubernetes/Kubernetes]] implements it.
 But before we can discuss RBAC in Kubernetes, we need to create a user for testing.